3 days in Sydney is not enough to see all of this beautiful Australian city.

 If you’re still about what to do in Sydney for 3 days, or if you’re there for a bit longer, here are a few more options for you to do during your trip!

-- Blue Mountains – Technically not in Sydney, but visiting the Blue Mountains is a great day trip from Sydney if you’re in the city for a bit longer!
+• Blue Mountains – Technically not in Sydney, but visiting the Blue Mountainsis something you should do if you have a spare day A Blue Mountains day trip from Sydney will take you to a beautiful part of the country, with much to see!
 Click here to book your day tour now!

-- Cockatoo Island – An Island located in the middle of Sydney Harbour, Cockatoo is an old convict precinct.
-It’s been inscribed on the UNESCO world heritage list, as one of 11 sites that form the Australian Convict Sites World Heritage Property.
+• Cockatoo Island – An Island located in the middle of Sydney Harbour, Cockatoo is an old convict precinct.
+It’s one of the most underrated Sydney attractions and forms one of 11 sites that are part of the Australian Convict Sites World Heritage Property.
 It’s an interesting place to visit if you want to learn more about the early European settlement of Australia!

-- Manly Beach – This is one of Northern Sydney’s best beaches.
-There are several beaches in the vicinity, each as spectacular as the last!
+• Manly Beach – This is one of the best Northern beaches in Sydney.
+There are several beaches in the North Head, each as spectacular as the last!
 A visit to Manly Beach is a good way to get out of the hustle and bustle of central Sydney for a few hours!

 Click the link below to discover more activities and tours you can do in Sydney during your trip: